Magi: The Labyrinth of Magic

 Magi: The Labyrinth of Magic (マギ, Magi) is a Japanese manga series written and illustrated by Shinobu Ohtaka.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from June 2009 to October 2017, with its chapters collected in 37 tankōbon volumes.
 In North America, the manga is licensed for English release by Viz Media.

 Taking place in a fantasy world that borrows elements from One Thousand and One Nights, the story follows a young boy named Aladdin and his traveling companion Alibaba, who go on adventures conquering dungeons to obtain valuable items, metal vessels, and powerful hosts capable of harnessing magic known as djinns.
 Upon completing their first dungeon, Aladdin learns of his identity as the titular Magi destined to ordain Alibaba to inherit the throne.
 As a result, the two decide to continue their travels all while forging friendships and rivalries along the way.

-A 25-episode anime television adaptation by A-1 Pictures aired from October 2012 to March 2013, followed by a second 25-episode season, Magi: The Kingdom of Magic, aired from October 2013 to March 2014.
+A 25-episode anime television adaptation by A-1 Pictures aired from October 2012 to March 2013.
+It was followed by a second 25-episode season, Magi: The Kingdom of Magic, aired from October 2013 to March 2014.
 The anime series is licensed in North America by Aniplex of America.
 It was also licensed by Kazé in United Kingdom and by Madman Entertainment in Australia.

 A spin-off prequel series, Magi: Adventure of Sinbad, written by Ohtaka and illustrated by Yoshifumi Ohtera, was serialized in Weekly Shōnen Sunday from May to June 2013, and later on Shogakukan's website Ura Sunday from September 2013 to April 2018.

 In 2014, Magi: The Labyrinth of Magic received the 59th Shogakukan Manga Award for the shōnen category.
 By April 2018, the manga had over 25 million copies in circulation.